Nabiha Ben Miled

-Nabiha Ben Miled (نبيــهة بــن ميلاد, 4 March 1919-6 May 2009) was a pioneering Tunisian women's rights activist and nationalist.
+Nabiha Ben Miled (نبيـهة بـن ميلاد, 4 March 1919 – 6 May 2009) was a pioneering Tunisian women's rights activist and nationalist.
 She was a leading voice in the press speaking for women's rights and Tunisian independence from French colonialism.
 She served as president of the Union of Tunisian Women from 1952 to 1963 and wrote articles in favor of Tunisia's independence.

 Early life

 Nabiha Ben Abdallah was born on 4 March 1919 in Tunis to Baya Bint Mahjoub and Othman Bin Abdallah.
 Her parents were part of the Tunisian bourgeoisie, and their ancestors had settled in Tunis in the nineteenth century.
 She attended Sidi Saber Primary School and had aspirations to become a teacher or a lawyer, but her father discouraged her from further studies after she graduated from primary school.
 At the age of fifteen, she married the doctor Ahmed Ben Miled, who had been educated in France and was a leader in the Tunisian Communist Movement.
 Though her mother had insisted that she wear her hijab as a child, her husband encouraged Miled to live without being veiled.